Inception (noun) an event that is a beginning; a first part or stage of subsequent events

-Hoarding in shared directories causes security and privacy issues.
+Shared directories containing hoarded documents causes a security and privacy nightmare.

-Digital theft often occurs with access to digital hoards within organizations.
+Theft occurs when access is provided to digital hoards within organizations.

 The rate of big data hoarding has been accelerating for years.